shlokrp/employee-management/README.md

 It has the folowing Features:
 1) Employee registration.
-2) login with username password.
+2) Login with username password.
 3) Employee list, Personal details DOJ, Experiece
 4) View and update salary and other personal details.